 The post-war Ministry of Power was subsumed into the Department of Trade and Industry (DTI) in 1970 but emerged as the Department of Energy in 1974 in the wake of the 1973 oil crisis.
 With the privatisation of the British National Oil Corporation, the Department of Energy was re-incorporated into DTI in 1992.

-This lasted until 2008 when the Department of Energy and Climate Change was formed by combining the energy functions of the Department for Business, Energy and Regulatory Reform, the successor to DTI, and climate change from the Department of Environment, Food and Rural Affairs.
+This lasted until 2008 when the Department of Energy and Climate Change (DECC) was formed by combining the energy functions of the Department for Business, Energy and Regulatory Reform, the successor to DTI, and climate change from the Department of Environment, Food and Rural Affairs.

-Following the Wood Report, the OGA was formed in April 2015, as an independent authority with enhanced powers, initially as an executive agency of DECC (now the Department for Business, Energy and Industrial Strategy).
+As a result, the OGA was formed in April 2015, as an independent authority with enhanced powers, initially as an executive agency of DECC (now the Department for Business, Energy and Industrial Strategy).
 Our early priorities and progress were set out in two reports: Call to Action 2015 and Call to Action: Six months on.

 In October 2016 we became a government company, limited by shares under the Companies Act 2006, with the Secretary of State for Business, Energy and Industrial Strategy, the sole shareholder.